hedzr/progressbar/README.md

 ## History

+- v1.1.3
+  - improving coding style

 - v1.1.1
-  - fixing the minor display matter
+  - fixed the minor display matters
   - added `WithBarIndentChars(s)`, `WithBarAppendText(s)`, `WithBarPrependText(s)`, and `WithBarExtraTailSpaces(howMany)`
-  - added `WithBarOnDataPrepared(cb)` so you can observer and postprocess the data provided to bar layout template.
+  - added `WithBarOnDataPrepared(cb)` so you can observe and postprocess the data provided to bar layout template.

 - v1.1.0
   - fixed possible broken output in escape sequences
   - fixed formatting and calculating when i made it public
   - fixed setting schema when i made it public
   - fixed data race posibility when using shared CPT tool
-  - added `schema` sample app
+  - added `schema` sample app to show you how to customize me

 - v1.0.0
   - first release